Weekend Warriors: Play Hard, Have Fun and Stay Injury Free

 Weekend warriors are people who find little time to play in their favorite sports during the workweek, but instead, pack a weeks’ worth of them into the two short weekend days.
 The goal for these folks is to enjoy their sports while staying injury free.

-“The good news is that ‘weekend-warrior’ type exercise is beneficial to the cardiovascular system,” explains Kevin Plancher, M.D., founder of Plancher Orthopaedics & Sports Medicine.
+“The good news is that ‘weekend-warrior’ type exercise is beneficial to the cardiovascular system,” explains Kevin Plancher, M.D., founder of Plancher Orthopaedics.
 The benefits of physical activity, even if just on the weekends, include improved overall health, increased energy, weight management and sheer fun.
 “So while we encourage our patients to exercise regularly, if that’s not possible, we are happy for them to get out on the weekends and play a game, run a bit and work up a sweat, adds Dr. Plancher.
 We offer the following tips for understanding the risks for injury helping them to stay healthy.”

 ‘Weekend Warrior’ Risks